wx-chevalier/Awesome-Lists-and-CheatSheets/01~CS/Mathematics/Statistics-List.md

   - [Statistical Rethinking course winter 2022](https://github.com/rmcelreath/stat_rethinking_2022): Statistical Rethinking course winter 2022
   - [PyMC3 port of the book "Statistical Rethinking" by Richard McElreath (second edition)](https://github.com/pymc-devs/pymc-resources)

+- [2023~Introduction to Modern Statistics~2nd #Book#](https://openintro-ims2.netlify.app/): Data are messy, and statistical tools are imperfect.
+However, when you understand the strengths and weaknesses of these tools, you can use them to learn interesting things about the world.